SymfonyCasts/symfony7/sfcasts/bundle-config.md

 > want you to instantiate this `TraceableAdapter`
 > object with a specific set of arguments it needed.

-So it looks like our cache is just this `TraceableAdapter`, but if we look *closer*, we can see that it's *actually* a wrapper around a file system, and the cache is stored *inside* the file system.
+So it looks like our cache service is just this `TraceableAdapter`, but if we look *closer*, we can see that it's *actually* a wrapper around a `FilesystemAdapter`, and the cache is stored *inside* the file system.
 That's cool, but what if we want to store the cache in memory instead?
 Or somewhere else in the file system?
 This is where bundle configuration *shines*.
-Open `framework.yaml` and find this `framework` key.
+Open `framework.yaml` and find this `framework` root key.
 This means we're passing configuration to the `FrameworkBundle`, and it'll *use* that config to change how it instantiates its services.
 By the way, the file name here isn't important.
 We *could* call this `pizza.yaml` and it would work just the same.

 Okay, head over to your terminal and run: